Jacking Up the Vehicle

 Follow the instructions above to raise the rear of the van and put jack stands under the rear bar.
 If you are only replacing the engine oil, it is not necessary to raise the front end, only the back.

-The drain plug is easily located on the underside of the oil pan near the center of the engine.
-It uses a 17 mm socket.
+The drain plug is located on the underside of the oil pan near the center of the engine.
+It requires a 14 mm socket.
+It is not visible from the rear, but it’s just to the front side of the oil pan and may be easier to access from in front of the rear wheel.
 Be careful not to lose the sealing washer when removing the plug.

 After draining the oil, I found I couldn’t get the oil pan under the filter well enough to catch all the spillage from removing the filter.
 I moved the right jack stand toward the middle of the van to help with this part of the process.